khare19yash/Medical-Image-Captioning/README.md

 ![pipeline](https://user-images.githubusercontent.com/17990196/208685370-4244e4d5-e6fb-4153-a86d-edeceea8c098.jpg)

-1. Multilabel Classification using Link Prediction
+### Multilabel Classification using Link Prediction
 We build a heterogeneous graph with two node types: image and words (keywords extracted from training corpus).
 The image node embedding is extracted from a pretrained ResNet152 model, and the word node embedding is extracted from BERT.
 The graph contains three types of links between these nodes: image-image links, word-word links, and image-word links.

-3. Caption Generation
+We do the link prediction task on the heterogeneous graph for the image-word type links to get the keywords for each image.
+For this, we apply the GraphSAGE layer with a mean aggregator for each type of node in the link (image and text).

 ![graph](https://user-images.githubusercontent.com/17990196/208685288-dad4c1e5-582f-4954-bade-b7d8c0e95cb1.jpg)

+### Caption Generation
+In this task, we pass the combined image+text embedding to a seq2seq transformer-based encoder-decoder model to generate the final caption.

 ## Requirements